 Read the job description and other related documents carefully, to ensure the job and conditions are suitable for you and your level of experience.

 It's important to complete every section of your application as fully and accurately as possible.
 Our decision on who to interview will be based on the information you give in your application form.
-You can't attach CV's and supporting documents to your application.
-We don't accept these by email, post or in person either (this applies to existing jobs we're advertising for and prospective jobs).
+You can't attach CVs or supporting documents to your application, and we don't accept these by email, post or in person either (this applies to existing jobs we're advertising for and prospective jobs).

 All applications (from both internal and external candidates) are considered against the knowledge and skills given in the job description.

 When completing your application, you'll need to provide a variety of information.
 It's a good idea to gather this before you start, so you're not interrupted during the application process.

 - UK National Insurance number: if you don't have a UK National Insurance Number, this field should be left blank

 - Employment history: you'll need to give details of the places and dates of previous employment, including job title and duties, and details of any gaps in your employment history